How to scale Product Demos

 I will write about the other main topics of my blog, health and having fun, in the coming weeks.

-I recently wrote about a few unpleasant experiences at one closing or another.
-One of the sales tools mentioned there is the sgt.
-"Closing Plan".
+I recently wrote about a few unpleasant experiences with one or two closings.
+One of the sales tools mentioned there is the so-called "closing plan".
 It sounds simple, is effective, but is often not used.
-Maybe I can encourage you to try it at least a few times.
+Perhaps I can encourage you to try it at least a few times.

 I'll start with an experience here as well.
 We had a sales colleague who was very successful in his previous company.
 Accordingly, we had great confidence in his numerous contacts at potential customers, but above all in his skills to design and close a deal.
 In fact, we had a deal in the high 6-digit range in front of the shotgun, which, however, could not be won at first.